-The secretariat would be responsible to set deadlines for contribution.
-As active participation from members into this new device is uncertain, the secretariat would also need to spend more time to collect members' knowledge on the issue at stake while it has been acknowledged that sometimes advice do not benefit from full members' contribution because of time shortage and limited knowledge and/or availability.
+The secretariat would set deadlines for contribution.
+As active participation from members into this new device is uncertain, the secretariat would also need to spend more time to collect members' knowledge on the issue at stake while it has been acknowledged that sometimes advices do not benefit from full members' contribution because of time shortage and limited knowledge and/or availability.

-• Executive Committee to monitor and check the progress of proposals
+• Executive committee to monitor and check the progress of proposals

 The Executive Committee would be the final authority or body responsible to track the progress of proposals.

-Indeed the secretariat can be asked sometimes to be in front line for giving the go-ahead for a member's proposal.
-On the contrary the secretariat may have difficulty to go ahead with a proposal as it might compromise its neutrality and/or go beyond its allocated mandate, with the risk of some members rising complaints about it and lacking transparency.
-It shall therefore not be the secretariat's role to act as arbitrator of proposals but to the Executive Committee to assume this role to ensure impartiality and legitimacy of the process.
+Indeed the secretariat is sometimes in front line for giving the go-ahead for a member's proposal.
+On the contrary the secretariat may have difficulty to go ahead with a proposal as it might compromise its neutrality and/or go beyond its allocated mandate, with the result of some members rising complaints about it.
+It shall not be the secretariat's role to act as arbitrator of proposals but the Executive Committee's one to ensure impartiality.